single-spa/import-map-overrides/docs/installation.md

 */
 import "import-map-overrides"; // this only will work if you compile the `import` down to an iife via webpack, rollup, parcel, etc
 ```

+Once installed, you may need to [configure import-map-overrides](/docs/configuration.md).